veronzHub/veronzHub/README.md

-👋 Hi there!
-I'm **Veronica**, a Front-End Developer based in Seattle, Washington.
-I have 8+ years of experience in web development, specializing in building sleek, responsive websites and working with Web3 technologies.
+# 👋 Hi there!

+I'm **Veronica**, a Front-End Developer based in Seattle, Washington, with 8+ years of experience in web development.
+I specialize in building sleek, responsive websites and have recently been focusing on Web3 technologies.

 - I’m currently diving deeper into **Solana** and **blockchain development** while continuing to work with **JavaScript**, **React**, and **Next.js**.
 - In my free time, I create **AI-generated art**, train custom models in **Stable Diffusion**, and explore new front-end technologies to push the boundaries of modern web design.